 - approach to sustainable sourcing of our onboard food

 Download our corporate responsibility report

 Download a free PDF reader.

 Watch our video about Virgin Group's latest Social Responsibility initiative 'The Big Red Box'.

 At Virgin Trains, we always try to perform as best we can.
 To find out how we're currently doing, just click the links below.
 Please bear in mind that sometimes we fall short of our targets, but that only serves to fire us up to perform even better.

-Performance information for the most recently completed 4-week period.
+Please see our Performance information for the most recently completed 4-week period.